szte-wsn/szte-wsn/tos/platforms/ucmote900/README.txt

 The org.szte.wsn.zigbit.Programmer java packet is used to program the zigbit900 mote with its bootloader.
-The build scripts automatically execute this program, but you have to make sure that java is properly installed and both this file and the tinyos.jar is in your CLASSPATH.
+The build scripts automatically executes this program, but you have to make sure that java is properly installed and both this file and the tinyos.jar is in your CLASSPATH.
 To make sure that this program is properly installed, try executing it by
 	java org.szte.wsn.zigbit

 You can install your tinyos program with